cacexp/wclient/README.md

 * [json](https://crates.io/crates/json)
 * [url](https://crates.io/crates/url)

+# Documentation

+Please, visit [docs.rs](https://docs.rs/wclient/) to get access to the last version of the library documentation.
 # Contributions

 This development is in an early stage.
 I appreciate you interest and welcome any comment, bug, idea, etc.